cooljaya2016/cooljaya2016.github.io/README.md

 ------------------------------------------------------------------------------------------------------------------
 ## 13--2-2020 Monday
-  I have learnt the Boolean,operaters,lists,Tuples,Sets,If---else etc.
+  I have learnt the Boolean, operaters, lists, Tuples, Sets, If---else etc.
 ---------------------------------------------------------------------------------------------
 ## 02-2-2020 Sunday
-### Today, I have starting learnt to python and I have learnt the basic,Syntax, variables from this link.
+### I have starting learnt to python and I have learnt the basic, Syntax, variables from this link.
  [python](https://www.w3schools.com/python/python_variables.asp)

 -----------------------------------------------------------------------------------------------------------------